 This handy access guide includes information on accessible trails, attractions, and lodging options in and near Olympic, Mount Rainier and North Cascades National Parks.
 Filled with useful access information the book contains:

 - Photos and Access Details of all Park Lodges

 - Locations of Loaner Wheelchairs

-Known as the guru of accessible travel, Candy Harrington has covered this niche exclusively for the past 19 years.
-She’s the founding editor of Emerging Horizons and the author of several accessible travel titles, including the classic, Barrier-Free Travel: A Nuts and Bolts Guide for Wheelers and Slow Walkers.
+Known as the guru of accessible travel, Candy Harrington has covered this niche exclusively for over 20 years.
+She's the founding editor of Emerging Horizons and the author of a sizable library of accessible travel titles, including the classic, Barrier-Free Travel: A Nuts and Bolts Guide for Wheelers and Slow Walkers.
 She also blogs regularly about accessible travel issues at www.BarrierFreeTravels.com.

 Barrier-Free Travel; Washington National Parks for Wheelers and Slow Walkers ($7.95, ISBN: 978-0-9985103-2-3) is available at www.BarrierFreeOlympic.com.